 The Wagon Train, which has to be built in one of your colonies, can be used to transport up to 200 units of goods over land and to trade with native settlements, and foreign colonies if Jan de Witt has joined the Continental Congress.
 There is a limit on the number of wagon trains you can build— it may not exceed the number of colonies you have (plus the “Settlement limit modifier” game option which defaults to zero).

 The Treasure Train is similar to the Wagon Train, but is used only to transport treasures.
 You can find these treasures in Lost Cities, or in the ruins of native settlements you have destroyed.
 If you move your Treasure Trains into a colony with access to the sea, your Monarch will offer to ship it to Europe for a “reasonable fee”, unless Hernán Cortés has joined the Continental Congress, in which case it will be shipped free of charge.
-If you have a Galleon, however, you can take the Treasure Train to Europe yourself.
+However if you have a Galleon, you are expected to use it to take the Treasure Train to Europe yourself.

 The Caravel, the Merchantman and the Galleon are unarmed naval units, with two, four or six cargo holds, respectively.
 A cargo hold may contain up to 100 units of goods, or any land unit except the Treasure Train, which takes up six cargo holds all by itself, and the Wagon Train, which can not be transported by sea at all.